negarhonarvar/DAGMRNet/README.md

-# Attentive Graph Learning with Dynamic Neighbor Selection for MR Image Reconstruction
+# DAGMRNet: Attentive Graph Learning with Dynamic Neighbor Selection for MR Image Reconstruction
-to be completed
+to be completed...